simonmichael/hledger/MANUAL.markdown

 #### Display expressions

-A display expression with the `-d/--display` option selects which transactions will be displayed (unlike a
+Unlike a [period expression](#period-expressions), which selects the transactions to be used for calculation, a display expression specified with the `-d/--display` option selects which transactions will be displayed.
+This useful, say, if you want to see your checking register just for this month, but with an accurate running balance based on all transactions.
+Eg:

-[period expression](#period-expressions), which selects the transactions to be used for calculation).
+    $ hledger register checking --display "d>=[1]"

-hledger currently supports a very small subset of c++ ledger's display expressions, namely: transactions before or after a date.
-This is useful for displaying a portion of your checking register with an accurate running total.
-Eg, to show the balance since the first of the month:
+meaning "make a register report of all checking transactions, but display only the ones with date on or after the 1st of this month."

-    $ hledger register -d "d>=[1]"
+This is really all that we support of c++ ledger's display expressions: namely transactions before or after a given (smart) date.

 #### Depth limiting